 Finham Park Multi Academy Trust's Health and Safety Policy details the Multi Academy Trust's (MAT) commitment to effective and successful health and safety management.
-It contains a statement of intent for both the Trust and each school, together with organisation details of the arrangements and monitoring systems for health and safety management.
+It contains a statement of intent for the Trust, together with organisation details of the arrangements and monitoring systems for health and safety management.